-Unless your exposure to lead or work with lead falls under one of the exceptions described above, after the initial testing, blood lead testing under the standard must be provided on the following schedule: at least every 2 months for the first 6 months after initial placement, and also for the first 6 months after any change in task resulting in higher exposure, and at least every 6 months thereafter.
-If your last BLL is at or above 10 μ g/dl but is below 20 μ g/dl, the testing frequency must be at least every 2 months until two consecutive BLLs, taken at least 30 days apart, are below 10 μ g/dl.
+Additional blood lead testing under the standard must be provided on the following schedule: at least every two months for the first 6 months after initial placement, and also for the 6 months after any change in task resulting in higher exposure; and at least every 6 months thereafter.
+If your last BLL is at or above 10 μ g/dl but below 20 μ g/dl, the testing frequency must be at least every 2 months and not reduced until two consecutive tests, taken at least 30 days apart, indicate a blood lead level below 10 μ g/dl.
 Blood lead testing then must be provided as described in the schedule given at the start of this paragraph.
 If your last BLL is at or above 20 μ g/dl, or you are removed from exposure to lead due to an elevated BLL, blood lead testing must be provided to you at least monthly.
-Monthly blood lead tests must also be provided as an interim protection if you perform level 3 trigger tasks, including a blood test taken within 3 days after discontinuing all level 3 trigger task work.
-Finally, blood lead tests must be provided to you at least monthly if your airborne exposure to lead is above 500 μ g/m3 as an 8-hour TWA, without regard to your use of a respirator, including a blood test taken within 3 days after discontinuing all work associated with airborne exposure above 500 μ g/m3 as an 8-hour TWA.

-Your employer must notify you of your BLL in writing within five working days of their receipt of the test results.
-In addition, the PLHCP who orders your blood test will notify you of the results of your blood lead test and recommend any follow-up blood testing and/or a medical exam, based on your blood test results.
-The employer must also inform you that the standard requires temporary medical removal with economic protection when your BLL is at or above 30 μ g/dl, or effective one year after the standard is in effect, your last two monthly BLLs are at or above 20 μ g/dl, or when the average of the results of all of your blood lead tests in the last 6 months are at or above 20 μ g/dl (see Medical Removal Protection subsection (k)).
-If you are temporarily removed, then your employer must make successive BLL tests available to you on a monthly basis during the period of your medical removal.
+Each time your BLL is tested, your employer must notify you of the results in writing within five working days of their receipt of the test results.
+The employer must also inform you that the standard requires temporary medical removal with economic protection when your BLL exceeds certain criteria (see Part IX below, Medical Removal Protection).
 Finally, if you have a BLL at or above 10 μ g/dl, your employer must establish and implement a written elevated blood lead level response plan designed to reduce and maintain your BLL below 10 μ g/dl.
 There is an exception to this requirement.
-A written elevated blood lead level response plan is not required when a blood lead level at or above 10 μ g/dl is detected only in your initial blood lead testing.
+A written elevated blood lead level response plan is not required when a blood lead level at or above 10 μ g/dl is detected only in your blood lead test done prior to your first assignment to lead work.